Family pay tribute to one-year-old girl who died on Isle of Wight

 In a statement published by the force on Thursday, her family said: “Mummy, daddy, and nanny will always love you.
 Fly high princess.”

-A 31-year-old man and a 27-year-old woman, both from Newport in South Wales, were arrested on suspicion of causing grievous bodily harm with intent.
+A 31-year-old man and a 27-year-old woman, both from Newport on the island, were arrested on suspicion of causing grievous bodily harm with intent.

 They have since been released on conditional bail pending further inquiries until November 1, police said.